openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 ### Classifications

 **Classifications** are configured, edited and deleted from the **Faceted search** setting page.
-Multiple classifications can be configured across multiple schema nodes.
+Multiple classifications can be configured.
 Note the following:

 -   Only relevant classifications display on the Search page based on filters selected, such as Collections.
 For example, if a search is filtered with a